Info ticket

 Extra fee for groups of 11 persons or more

-- groups for tours organized by the Education Department, made up of children and a maximum of 12 accompanying adults.
-The total number of participants, however, cannot exceed 16 people; otherwise, the security staff is authorized to lead them to the exit.
+• groups for tours organized by the Education Department, made up of children and a maximum of 12 accompanying adults.
+The total number of participants, however, cannot exceed 16 people for Uffizi and Pitti Palace (28 for the Boboli Gardens), excluding the activities held in Pitti Palace’s museums from 15 September to 10 June (excluding the days between 23 December and 6 January), which can reach the number of 25 participants; otherwise, the security staff is authorized to lead them to the exit.

 The admission for people with mobility impairment, if part of an organized group, is allowed with only one accompanying person, via the Vasari Auditorium with entrance under the loggia of the Piazzale degli Uffizi.
 In case the people with mobility impairment are part of a family, admission via the Vasari Auditorium is allowed up to a maximum of 5 people.